Your itinerary for Greenbank when discovering Amazing Women by Rail ....

 Most people who take this walk fall in love with the river but know little about its route and history.

-To find out more about the river’s history and its impact on Northwich and the surrounding area, why not extend the route of your walk and visit Weaver Hall Museum which sits below the viaduct?
+To find out more about the river’s history and discover an Amazing Woman, why not extend the route of your walk and visit Weaver Hall Museum which sits below the viaduct?

 If you walk towards the viaduct you will see Hunts Lock.
 Cross the lock and the Riversdale Bridge into the Crescent and where it joins London Road you will find the Museum.